adalundhe/dcrx/README.md

 python hello_world.py
 ```

-You'll immediately see our `Dockefile` is generated in-directory.
+You'll immediately see our `Dockerfile` is generated in-directory.
 Opening it up, we see:

 ```
 FROM python:3.11-slim